On this page

 Where do I submit my application?

 An application for a residence permit for start-up entrepreneurs can be submitted to the Immigration and Naturalization Service (Immigratie- en Naturalisatiedienst, IND) by the start-up entrepreneur or a sponsor.
-You can submit an application directly with the IND using the application form form on their website.
+You can submit an application directly with the IND using the application form on their website.

 Start-up entrepreneurs still residing abroad can still submit their application for a residence permit to the Dutch embassy or consulate in the country where they are living.